 Watch the latest Publications webinar for early- and mid-career investigators to sharpen their reviewing skills: “Journal Peer Review: Tips for Writing an Effective Evaluation.”
-Join Deborah Veis, M.D., Ph.D., Associate Editor of the Journal of Bone and Mineral Research since 2015, to learn how to write effective reviews of the manuscripts submitted to ASBMR journals and beyond.
+Join Deborah Veis, M.D., Ph.D., Editor-in-Chief of the Journal of Bone and Mineral Research Plus, to learn how to write effective reviews of the manuscripts submitted to ASBMR journals and beyond.
 We will cover the entire editorial process, and highlight the input editors value most from reviewers.
 The discussion can help you become a highly rated reviewer as well as a better author.

 Guide for Reviewers

 All articles that are published in JBMR® and JBMR® Plus are peer reviewed – both by the Editors and by external specialists chosen by an Associate Editor assigned to the manuscript.
 The Editors and the authors appreciate the incredibly useful feedback provided by reviewers to help improve a submitted paper.
 Reviewing provides you with privileged access to research results and opinions, and allows you to improve and inform articles that are subsequently published.
 Your comments and those of other reviewers are also shared with all reviewers and Editors after a decision has been made, and these can provide additional information and outside perspectives in your area of expertise.

 Reviews are managed and submitted online via the ScholarOne submission system.
 The author will submit a paper for consideration and this is checked in by administrative staff to ensure that all elements (figures, supplements, etc.) have been included in the submission.
 After this step, the manuscript is sent to the Editor-in-Chief.